tshepang/blog/content/a better Python.md

         action()
     end

-I don\'t like that either; feels contrived.
+I don't like that either; feels contrived.
 The Python way strikes me as a good compromise, especially given how general it is.
 I will try again with the *loop* syntax:

     loop item in container:
         action(item)

-You have to admit it doesn\'t read as nice as:
+You have to admit it doesn't read as nice as:

     for item in container:
         action(item)